Moesif/moesif-cloudflare/README.md

   applicationId: 'YOUR MOESIF Application ID',
 };

-async function originalFetch(request, _env, context) {
+// your original fetch handler. async function originalFetch(request, _env, context) {
-  // your original fetch handler.
+  // your code.
 }

 // this create a new fetch that is wrapped by moesifMiddleware